loginom/loginom-help-en-omegat/data/integration/import/warehouse.md

 * **Field** is the same as the *Parameter* in the *Available items*.
 * **Type** is the same as the *Type* in the *Available items*.
 * **Condition** for *Dimensions* and *Attributes* enables to select the filtration condition from the drop-down list.
-* **Value** for *Measures* displays the selected [aggregations](../../processors/func/aggregation-functions.md), the filtration value is displayed for other items if a condition is specified.
+* **Value** for *Fact* displays the selected [aggregations](../../processors/func/aggregation-functions.md), the filtration value is displayed for other items if a condition is specified.
 * ![Delete](../../images/icons/toolbar-controls/delete_default.svg) **Delete** enables to move the required parameter back to the *Available items* list.

 > **Note:** if the item showing is disabled, and no *conditions * and/or *values* are specified, upon the list saving, this item will be moved back to the *Available items* list.